capire/.github/profile/README.md

 ## Usage

-These samples are meant for everyone to use for learning purposes, by downloading, cloning, forking respective repositories.
+The samples are meant for everyone to use for learning purposes, by downloading, cloning, forking respective repositories.
 You can clone and run samples individually, or as part of the [_capire/samples_](https://github.com/capire/samples) monorepo, that is, both of the below work:

 ```sh